A Directional Lipschitz Extension Lemma, with Applications to Uniqueness and Lagrangianity for the Continuity Equation: Introduction

 For the well-posedness of problems~\eqref{e:pde1} and~\eqref{e:ode1} the two-dimensional case $n=2$ turns out to be very peculiar, roughly speaking for topological reasons.
 The analysis in~\cite{ABC} provides a characterization of the autonomous, bounded, divergence-free vector fields $\bobb : \R^2 \to \R^2$ for which uniqueness for the continuity equation~\eqref{e:pde1} holds, in terms of a certain weak Sard property of the stream function associated to the vector field.
 Such weak Sard property is satisfied, for instance, in the case of Sobolev or $BV$ vector fields, and in turn it implies uniqueness and Lagrangianity of weak solutions $u \in L^{1}_{\mathrm{loc}} \left(\TTT\times\R^{2}\right)$.
 The proof in~\cite{ABC} is very specific to the autonomous two-dimensional setting and does not appear suitable for extensions to higher dimension, or to the non-autonomous case.

-Uniqueness and Lagrangianity of weak solutions with lower integrability than the one required by~\eqref{e:soglia0} can be obtained in some situations carrying a physical meaning, for instance for vanishing viscosity solutions of the two-dimensional Euler equations with vorticity in $L^p$, for any $1 \leq p \leq \infty$, see~\cite{E1,E2}.
+Uniqueness and Lagrangianity of weak solutions with lower integrability than the one required by~\eqref{e:soglia0} can be obtained in some situations carrying a physical meaning, for instance for vanishing viscosity solutions of the two-dimensional Euler equations with vorticity in $L^p$, for any $1 \leq p \leq \infty$, see~\cite{E1,E2} (and also~\cite{E3} for solutions obtained as limit of the vortex-blob approximation scheme).

 For the case of one space dimension, the analysis of~\cite{CSC,ABCar} proves that continuous solutions to the nonlinear balance equation $\partial_t u + \partial_x f(u) = g$, where $g$ is bounded, are Lagrangian, under a technical nondegeneracy condition on the flux $f$.
 Owing to the total ordering of the real line, indeed, using Peano theorem one can suitably define a meaningful notion of pointwise flow of~\eqref{e:ode1}, even though in general one does not obtain the uniqueness of integral curves nor the near incompressibility condition~\eqref{e:inc}.
 Continuous solutions of balance laws are of interest both for geometric reasons, see for instance~\cite{V,SC} and the references therein, and because the source might act as a control device preserving continuity; this could be the case also for the continuity equation~\eqref{e:pde1}.